 Spina bifida (SB)

 Spina Bifida is a term that describes a number of different birth defects that contribute to problems with the development of the nervous system and the spinal column.
 SB results from problems in the first month of pregnancy, when the neural tube is developing in the fetus.
 The severity of the symptoms depends on the location of opening in the spine.
 People with SB often develop learning difficulties, mobility symptoms and paralysis, muscle wastage, scoliosis, and bowel and bladder symptoms.

 PWS is a rare genetic disorder that affects development and growth.
 Characteristics may include short stature, skeletal abnormalities, eye problems, intellectual disability, emotional instability and excessive eating, which often leads to obesity.
 An abnormality of chromosome 15 is seen in the majority of people with PWS.
 There is no cure, but treatments can improve quality of life.

-Our mission is to support people with Physical Disabilities to lead meaningful and valued lives, Contact us today for more information on how we can help.
+Our mission is to support people with Physical Disabilities to lead meaningful and valued lives.
+Get in touch with our specialists today for more information on how we can help.